baichen-du/baichen-du.github.io/index.md

 **Papers and Manuscripts**

 <div style="text-align: justify">
-&#8226; <b>Du, B.,</b> Pfiffner, A. (Submitted).
+&#8226; <b>Du, B.,</b> Pfiffner, A. (In revision).
 Cross-modality cue integration and weighting: Lip rounding and acoustic cues in the Mandarin sibilant merger.
 <br>
 <br>
 &#8226; <b>Du, B.,</b> Pfiffner, A., Johnson, K. (2024).
 Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger. <i>University of Pennsylvania Working Papers in Linguistics, 30.2</i> (Selected Papers from NWAV 51).